cmayron/Legal-Calculus/README.md

 - citation gaps
 - preservation failures

-### 5. Never Commit until redteam and strest tests
+### 5. Never Commit until redteam and stress tests are run
 Finalize and preserve the finished work.

 Examples: